shariq1989/cookbook/content/recipe/aloo_keema.md

 * Ginger

-* Thai Green Chillies
+* Thai Green Chilies

 * Roma Tomato

-* [Laziza Keema Masala](https://amzn.to/3ESn2kQ): I am usually a fan of homemade masala, but since keema is the perfect weeknight meal, so it's all about ease of execution.
+* Keema Masala: I am normally one to choose homemade masala over anything else, but when it comes to keema I often use [Laziza Keema Masala](https://amzn.to/3ESn2kQ) simply out of convience and because it's really tasty.
+If you're in a pinch, make keema masala at home using this [recipe](keema-masala).

 * Cilantro

-* Serrano Chillies

 #### What equipment do I need to make this recipe?